fragginAJ/CodeSample/README.md

 ## Architecture and Philosophies

 The data layer is written with simplicity and testing in mind.
 With AlamoFire as a base, a Provider pattern has been implemented, affording us the ability to supply mock clients for unit testing or even a live client for integration testing.
-See `FlickrPhotoTests.swift`
+See `FlickrPhotoTests.swift` and `LocatorViewModelTests.swift`.

 `JSONDecoder` and the `Decodable` protocol are used to map the JSON received from the Flickr API into `FlickrPhoto` instances.

-MVVM is employed in the main experience of the app, tying the `LocatorViewController` to the data layer through its `LocatorViewModel` partner.
+There is dependency injection throughout and MVVM is employed in the main experience of the app, tying the `LocatorViewController` to the data layer through its `LocatorViewModel` partner.
 The view model executes the completion closures provided by the view controller when asynchronous activities conclude.
 See also `FullScreenImageViewController` and `FullScreenImageViewModel`.

 Protocols are used to enforce consistent behavior across view controllers with the `ViewBuilder` and `InteractionResponder`, and API endpoint structure with `Endpoint`.